|Last November's Food Drive, spending $3/week!|

 - How far can you make that $3 stretch each week?
 If your new to coupons, check out Couponing 101's post on Coupon Basics, for tips and information on how to use coupons successfully and stretch your dollar (this will be a good challenge for you to try couponing).
 Non perishable foods are best, but check out your local food pantry as some do take perishable food in certain conditions.
 Also, check out your local grocery store's best deals each week by heading to Money Saving Mom and clicking on your specific store.

 - Investigate your options for local food pantries and choose the pantry you will be donating to.
-I did a quick Google search to find out my options.
-I'll be donating to The Open Door, serving Cape Ann in Massachusetts.
 Check out your local pantry's website or call them to see if there are any restrictions or information you should know before donating items.
 Get your friends to attempt the challenge, too. $3 is something most of us can set aside from what we're already spending.

 Excited?
 I am!
 Ready, set, go!